 - 3. Class Meetings.
-Class meetings will take place on-line via Zoom TTh 10:30-12:20.
-The link will be provided by e-mail and in Canvas.
-These meetings will not be recorded.
-Please do not record them yourselves out of consideration for your fellow students who do not want to be recorded.
-However, you must attend the meetings. - 4.
+Class meetings are expected to take place Tuesday and Thursday 10:30-12:20 in WMC 3511.
+You must attend the meetings.
+These will not be lectures, but rather time for us to discuss the course material and for students to ask questions. - 4.
+Exams.
+There are no tests or exams in this class. - 5.
+Religious Accommodations.
+Students requesting religious accommodation must tell the instructor by the end of the first week of term. - 6.
 Timeline.
 The main group projects will begin immediately.
-Topics should be established by Thursday, January 21st.
-Detailed proposals are due Thursday, January 28th.
-There will be a progress report on Thursday, February 11th, Note that reading week is February 15th to 19th.
-The final reports are due on the final day of class, that is, Thursday, April 15th.
-The in-class presentations will take place on the same day. - 5.
+Topics should be established by Thursday, January 19th.
+Detailed proposals are due Thursday, January 26th.
+There will be a progress report on Thursday, February 9th.
+Note that reading week is February 20th to 24th.
+You should submit a draft document for feedback in mid-March.
+The final reports are due on the final day of class, that is, Tuesday, April 11th.
+The in-class presentations will take place on Thursday, April 6th and Tuesday, April 11th. - 7.
 CORS Student Paper Competition.
-Since the first full offering of the course, students have been submitting high-quality projects to the CORS (Canadian Operational Research Society) undergraduate student paper competition.
-From 2012 to 2020, SFU was represented in the finals 8 out of 9 years, including 4 first prizes and 4 honourable mentions.
+Since 2012, students have been submitting high-quality projects to the CORS (Canadian Operational Research Society) undergraduate student paper competition.
+At least one SFU team has been selected for the finals 10 out of 11 years, including 4 first prizes and 5 honourable mentions.

-If the projects look promising, we may be able to submit them to the 2021 competition.
-Note that to do this, as described in the application procedure, you must indicate your intent to participate by Monday, March 1st and send the competition version of the paper to CORS by Thursday, April 1st.
-Unfortunately the CORS deadline is before the end of our term.
+If the projects look promising, we may be able to submit them to the 2023 competition.
+Note that to do this, as described in the application procedure, you must indicate your intent to participate at the start of March and submit the final paper at the end of March (dates to be finalized).
+The CORS deadline is before the end of our term.
 To have a competitive entry, you will need to have the paper portion of the project substantially complete by this time.
-You should consider this to be the effective deadline for the paper, and use the final two weeks to prepare your oral presentation.
+You should consider this to be the effective deadline for the paper.

-This year's CORS conference will be held remotely June 7th to 10th, 2021.
+This year's CORS conference is scheduled for Montreal May 29th to 31th, 2023.

-- 6. Exams.
-There are no tests or exams in this class. - 7.
-Religious Accommodations.
-Students requesting religious accommodation must tell the instructor by the end of the first week of term. - 8.
-Participation.
+- 8. Participation.
 Since this class is based on group work, attendance and punctuality in class are critical, as well as active participation in group activities.
 These will be considered when assigning grades. - 9.
 Resources.
-Hillier and Lieberman's Introduction to Operations Research is a classic reference and textbook in Operations Research, Some of you may be familiar with it from Math 348.
+There are many references on Operations Research methodology and techniques, you will have to find suitable references as part of your project.